simo-hue/simo-hue.github.io/content/categories/experiences/_index.md

 ---
 title: Experiences
-description: The Experiences that I've made
+description: The Experiences that I've made that teached me a lot
 image:

 # Badge style